 Northumbria Healthcare launched a Green Plan strategy in 2022 to tackle our climate change impacts.
 This 3-year plan sets out the commitment of the Trust to reaching net zero for our carbon emissions.
 The Health and Care Act 2022 & the ‘Delivering a Net Zero NHS’ guidance have also given new responsibilities on the NHS to set targets to reduce carbon emissions.

 • Net zero by 2040 for the carbon emissions that we control.
 Including reducing fossil fuel use, using green electricity and producing less waste.

 • Net zero by 2045 for the carbon emissions that we can influence.
 This includes encouraging environmentally friendly commuting from our staff.
 Buying our medicines and equipment from suppliers who also want to reduce their carbon footprint.

 From this, we created a 'Net Zero Northumbria' Action Plan, with 8 main action areas:

 - Our Corporate Approach

 - Sustainable Procurement

 In line with the trust's ethos of 'Going Beyond Outstanding' we aim to go beyond the NHS minimum targets and have a vision of being an NHS leader in the Net Zero challenge.
 We will monitor our progress regularly and publish an annual report on our carbon emissions.
 We will also work toegther with other NHS hospitals in the North East on sustainability projects.
 This will help us all as a region achieve our targets.

-Action on Environment is at the heart of Our Community Promise, demonstrating that sustainability and environmental improvements are a key priority in all that we do.
-By implementing actions that bring about real change, we will not only help improve and restore our natural environment, but we will also address important drivers of health, addressing areas such as air pollution, which can have a huge and detrimental impact on long-term health.
+Action on Environment is at the heart of Our Community Promise.
+Making sustainable improvements is a key priority in all that we do.
+By making these changes and reducing the impacts of climate change, we will not only help improve and restore our natural environment, but we will also improve the health of our community who we serve.